SVMTK/SVMTK/README.md

 It is advised, but not required, that you use a virtual environment for python.  (see [https://docs.python.org/3/tutorial/venv.html] for instructions on using a python virtual environment)

-You may see warnings as the setup process runs; these warnings arise from the CGAL source code, which is used by SVMTK, and are no cause for concern.
+You may see warnings as the setup process runs; these warnings arise from the CGAL source code, which is used by SVMTk, and are no cause for concern.

-Finally, you can test your SVMTK installation by running
+Finally, you can test your SVMTk installation by running

 ```
 pytest -v tests
 ```

-Note that, if you do not use a virtual environment, you may need to preface the above commands, for setting up and testing SVMTK, with the `sudo' keyword.
+Note that, if you do not use a virtual environment, you may need to preface the above commands, for setting up and testing SVMTk, with the `sudo' keyword.
 Thus,

 ```
 sudo python3 setup.py install